Merovius/insulterr/README.md

 I had a discussion earlier about modern \*nix-users using stuff like automatic zsh typo correction or capitalisation-independent completion.
 During this discussion I said something along the lines of „I want my shell to tell me, when I have a typo.
-I want it to tell me, what an idiot I have bin and that I suck, so I don't repeat my mistakes“.
+I want it to tell me, what an idiot I have been and that I suck, so I don't repeat my mistakes“.
 This is now finally possible.

 insulterr is a small LD\_PRELOAD-library, that replaces funktions like